 Whether they are halogen, Xenon or LED car headlights, we operate with speed and precision to ensure that you are back on the road safely and with total peace of mind.
 If you think you need car headlight replacement at a competitive rate, or need a professional second opinion, don’t hesitate to book your vehicle in today!

 Headlamps are attached to the front of a vehicle and light the road in front of you.
 Headlamps, or headlights as are more commonly called, not only guide you in the dark making the road safer, but they also assist in avoiding potentially dangerous hazards and warn other drivers.

 Having your vehicle’s headlights adjusted and aligned is often overlooked for its importance.
-Many of us have had that glare from other vehicles that impair our vision on the road.
-This is a sign that the headlights have not been correctly aligned.
-Replacing the bulb in your vehicle can also alter the alignment of the lights which can be an automatic fail in an MOT test.
+Many of us have been dazzled by other vehicles on the road.
+This is can be a sign that their headlights have not been correctly aligned.
+Replacing the bulb in your vehicle can also alter the alignment of the lights, which can be an automatic fail in an MOT test.

 Many new vehicles no longer let you adjust your own headlights and have been replaced with a self-leveling system.
 A self-leveling system adjusts the height and levels of the lights keeping them aimed towards the road.
 The self-leveling headlights have a sensor that senses if the vehicle is in a level position or not.
 A good way to explain this would be when driving over speed bumps or a bridge, the headlights would automatically stay pointing up towards the sky, but the sensors read the position of the vehicle and keep the headlights pointing towards the ground, thus not blinding oncoming vehicles.

 There are 3 types of headlights: Halogen, Xenon and Matrix LED.